monitisexchange/Monitis-Linux-Scripts/bash_api/Readme.md

   - replace _monitor.sh_ by your measuring script.
 Please take into account the following
       - script should contain function named _get_measure()_
       - the _get_measure()_ will be called periodically.
 It should fill _return_value_ parameter which consists of two parts:
           - fixed part that should correspond to definition for  RESULT_PARAMS in the _monitor_constants.sh_
           - dynamic part that should correspond to definition for ADDITIONAL_PARAMS in the _monitor_constants.sh_
-      - both parts should be joined by | symbol (e.g. return_value="$param | $details" )
+              - both parts should be joined into one sending bunch and so the ADDITIONAL_PARAMS should have a key _additionalResults_
+              - please note also that _additionalResults_ value should be in form JSONArray with values as JSONObject like __{key:value}__
+          where definition of _key_ is given in monitor_constant.sh as ADDITIONAL_PARAMS variable.
+          you can add so many members in the JSONArray as you wish.
+Every member will be shown as a new row in the Dashboard view.
        - besides, this script should returning standard _return code_.
 As usually, 0 mean successful processing.

 That's all.
 Now you can run __monitor_start.sh__ and monitoring process will be started.